McManning/frojs/README.md

 - Trash the old network code and switch to Socket.IO so we're no longer reinventing the wheel
 - Add (probably as a separate project) a node.js implemention of the server.
  - Original server was written in Tornado (4.2).
 We are going to switch over to something that is more friendly for Javascript developers to get their hands into.
-- Re-evaluate WebGL implementation.
-If it doesn't work on current browsers, make it work.
+- ~~Re-evaluate WebGL implementation.
+If it doesn't work on current browsers, make it work.~~
 - Look into completing the canvas renderer fallback, and whether or not it's even needed.
-- Standardize the library structure a little more.
-Maybe with RequireJS, and with a proper (read: modern) build process
+- ~~Standardize the library structure a little more.
+Maybe with RequireJS, and with a proper (read: modern) build process~~
-- Remove dependencies that are no longer required
+- ~~Remove dependencies that are no longer required~~
- - Particularly, remove jQuery as an internal dependency and only use it for the wrapper plugin.
-I believe it's only really utilized for AJAX?
+ - ~~Particularly, remove jQuery as an internal dependency and only use it for the wrapper plugin.
+I believe it's only really utilized for AJAX?~~
+- Create better example patterns for writing custom plugins

 License
 ======